-Table of Contents If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes $\square$ No $\boxtimes$ .
-June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value (based on the average and asked price of its common stock on that date) of the voting stock held by non-affiliates of the registrant was \$29.2 million.
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter p the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ . reporting company, or an er Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "small reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company □ the extended transition period for n 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effective of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the regist public accounting firm that prepared or issued its audit report.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠.
+On June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value (based on the average bid and asked price of its common stock on that date) of the voting stock held by non-affiliates of the registrant was \$29.2 million.
 The number of shares outstanding of the registrant's common stock as of March 9, 2021 was 232,589,352.
-Documents Incorporated By Reference : Part III of this Annual Report on Form 10-K is incorporated by reference to our Definitive Proxy Statement on Schedule 14A to be filed in respect of our 2021 Annual Meeting of Stockholders.
+By Reference: Part III of this Annual Report on Form 10-K is inc on Schedule 14A to be filed in respect of our 2021 Annual Meeting